 To form an LLC in Alabama, file Articles of Organization with the Alabama Secretary of State online or by mail.
 The state filing fee is $200.
 Processing takes 3–5 business days online.
 You also need a registered agent with an Alabama address, and must file an annual Business Privilege Tax return starting the first year.

-Alabama LLC formation — step by step
+Form Your LLC with LegalZoom →Alabama LLC formation — step by step

-Choose and check your business name
+Choose and reserve your LLC name

 Choose a registered agent